cmcandrews/dropwizard-swagger/README.md

 ## Recent Updates
+0.2.1
+* Fixed problem with 0.2.0 - the swagger-ui version and swagger-jersey-jaxrs_2.10.0 versions didn't match exactly which was causing methods to not be found.

+0.2.0
+* Added configuration settings which allows swagger to be configurable.

 0.1.1
 * Updated to support Dropwizard 0.6.2.
 * Swagger-ui discovery url is now configurable using constructor `SwaggerBundle(String uriPath, String discoveryUrl)`.